TheArjunAgarwal/Awesome-Haskell-Projects/README.md

 - **Dynamic Array via Tree Map** — Extend the above with dynamic resizing, and explore optimal resize factors (analogous to amortized doubling in imperative arrays).

+- **Splay tree** - Splay trees are binary trees that will tend to have the more recently accessed elements closer to the root, and it does so without maintaining any additional metadata.
+Each time an element is accessed, it gets moved to the root.

 ---

 ## Algorithms